brunorosilva/brunorosilva/README.md

 # Hello ✨

 Hi, I'm Bruno (rosilva)!
-I'm a data scientist working at Boa Vista, MSc.
+I'm a data scientist working at [Globo](https://www.globo.com/), MSc.
 Student in Mechatronics Engineering (my thesis is on computer vision) and Specialization Student in Artificial Intelligence, both at Poli-USP.
 I'm passionate about
 <ul>
   <li>finding the best solutions to complex problems using data;</li>
   <li>freeing people to push themselves into more deep, human tasks with automation.</li>